PaulJaulhiac/5ISS-2024-2025-JAULHIAC/README.md

 ## Roadmap

 ### Planned Improvements:
-- Use LoRa communication to transmit the data
+- Use LoRa communication, implemented with my fellow group members, to transmit the data
-- Add a sound alert for critical thresholds.
+- Implement additional features to the android app and improve it.
 - Integrate a database to log measurements.

 ---